 While this study does not anticipate benefits to individual participants, our goal is to benefit the communities we partner with and to contribute to scientific knowledge.
 To ensure communities benefit from this research, we will provide a written report specific to the community and will provide public presentations of our findings upon completion of the study.
 We will work with the community to ensure the research contributes to local suicide prevention knowledge and strategies.
 We will provide free access to any articles or publications that result from the study.

-For more information or to volunteer, see our contact page.
-As a thank you for participating, volunteers may select a $20 store gift card from Starbucks, Target, or Amazon.com
+For more information or to volunteer for an interview, see our contact page.
+As a thank you for participating in an interview, volunteers will receive a $40 e-gift card to Amazon.com.

 You can download the study forms below: